3mdeb/news-and-ideas/blog/content/post/2024-03-15-uefi-sb-implementation-mpl.md

-Integrating UEFI Secure Boot into an existing Yocto layer is possible by using the [meta-secure-core](https://github.com/Wind-River/meta-secure-core) layer in your build.
+Integrating UEFI Secure Boot into an existing Yocto layer is possible by using the [meta-secure-core](https://github.com/Wind-River/meta-secure-core) layer in our build.
 Its sublayer – `meta-efi-secure-boot` introduces mechanisms that allow verifying various files used in the boot process.
 It offers two technologies increasing security: